mquandalle/meteor-bower/README.md

 # Referring to Bower downloaded assets

 Bower for Meteor automatically adds the appropriate HTML tags to include your Bower packages.
-In our example above we can *just start using* `select2` in our we can just start using `select2` widgets and styles will be set correctly.
+In our example above we can *just start using* `select2` widgets and styles will be set correctly.

-Just look at the HTML Source of a rendered page if you don't believe me!
+If you're curious just look at the HTML source of a rendered page!

 Compare this to Bower out of the box, where you need to either manually reference the included files or use something like [grunt-bower-install](https://github.com/stephenplusplus/grunt-bower-install) to reference them.